MirceaMacarie/Bug_Reports/README.md

 **Bug ID:** BR-55

-**Bug title:** The Home button has the same functionality as the Logout button
+**Bug title:** The "Home" button has the same functionality as the Logout button

 **Priority and severity:** P1 - Critical